ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 `.a.out` - but you also need to _ask_ for the file to be created.

 This means that in order to make use of this rule, there needs to be another rule that has a file that ends in `.a.out` as a required input.
-(You can also explicitly ask for such a file on the command line.)
+(You can also explicitly ask for such a file on the command line.
+CTB doc link.)
 There's no other way for snakemake to guess at the value of the wildcard: snakemake follows the dictum that explicit is better than implicit, and it will not guess at what files you want created.

 For example, the above rule could be paired with another rule that asks for one or more filenames ending in `.a.out`: